Kristina-1991/IAM-migration-to-Microsoft-Cloud-Energy-Utilities/02. Phase 1 - Analysis and Design/1.2 Methodology/Current_state_assessment_methodology.md

-# Current state assessment - Methodology
+# Current State Assessment - Methodology
-To realise the current statement it's really important to apply methodologies based on best business analyst practices.
+To realize the current state assessment, it is essential to apply methodologies based on best Business Analyst practices.
+The purpose of this assessment is to:

+- Identify the strengths and weaknesses of existing systems.
+- Identify current security vulnerabilities and risks.
+- Verify compliance with legal and regulatory requirements.
+- Assess the technological maturity of the organization.

+This diagnostic is crucial to:

+- Define the project scope clearly.
+- Steer the IAM strategy to adopt.
+- Align all stakeholders on the objectives and expectations.

+When this assessment is properly conducted, it provides a solid foundation for implementation and helps identify corrective actions before the beginning of the migration.
+Additionally, the methodology is iterative and involves continuous validation with stakeholders to ensure accuracy and relevance.

 ## 1. Data gathering
-As IAM Business Analyst, I organized several interview with stakeholders (IT, security and RH), review current documentation (pentest reports, internal audits, IAM procedures) and fields observations.
-The main objective is to obtain a factual and quantitative vision about the current IAM ecosystem statement.
+As an IAM Business Analyst, I organize several interviews with stakeholders (IT, Security, HR) and review current documentation such as pentest reports, internal audits, and IAM procedures.
+I also perform field observations.
+The main objective is to obtain a factual and quantitative view of the current IAM ecosystem.

 ## 2. Business process analysis
-I also realise several AS IS BPMN which describe the current state of the main business process used within the company.
-Those BPMN will allow me to compare the targeted processes in the "future state vision" section and to highlight the gaps.
+I conduct several "AS IS" business process models using BPMN to describe the current state of the main business processes within the company.
+These diagrams facilitate the comparison with the targeted processes in the future state vision section and help highlight gaps.

 ## 3. SWOT Analysis
-I also decided to realise a SWOT analysis.
-This analysis allows me to identify strengths, weaknesses, opportunities and threats.
-This table give a synthetic and strategic vision to the decision-makers.
+I also conduct a SWOT analysis to identify strengths, weaknesses, opportunities, and threats.
+This synthesis provides decision-makers with a strategic and comprehensive overview.

 ## 4. mapping of systems and responsabilities

-Finally, I decided to realise a mapping of systems and responsabilities.
-This table is essential to identify the silos, overlaps and unclear areas  of responsibility.
+Finally, I create a mapping of systems and responsibilities.
+This mapping is essential to identify organizational silos, overlaps, and unclear areas of accountability.
+It also helps to understand the existing governance framework and regulatory compliance context.

+This combined methodology ensures a thorough and collaborative current state assessment, forming a reliable basis for defining an effective IAM roadmap and strategy.